Mtbred/esp32brewkettle/README.md

 - various wires and pins/headers

 #### Case
-Printed on my ender3 V2 using Elegoo PLA with a standard quality profile in Cura.
+Printed on my Ender3 V2 using Elegoo PLA with a standard quality profile in Cura.
 - Infill: 20%
 - layer height: 0.2mm
 - Nozzle size: 0.4mm
 - wall count: 3
 - supports: ZigZag

+#### Software
+I already had ESPHome running in my homelab via their docker container(https://hub.docker.com/r/esphome/esphome) which meant I was able to quickly build out configurations for each of the components.
+You'll find my original configuration which I hooked up to Home assistant under ESPHome/brewkettle_HA.yaml. (future iteration that I have feeding to an InfluxDB will be added).

 ## Usage notes
+Font files must be present in /config volume to be able to properly load them for the screen.

 ## Future Plans/Known issues
+- Convert to MQTT/NodeRed/InfluxDB/Grafana stack for data polling and management
+- Reprint case using PETG
+- REplace mounting holes with peg board solution

-### Iterations/Lessons Learned
+### Lessons Learned
-    I went through a few iterations of this project. initially starting with an Arduino UNO R3 and C++.
-I had a functional prototype on a breadboard with the sensor and screen displaying the temperature as expected.
+- The initial idea for a project is great, even fleshed out however if you are stepping into something new you will inevitably hit a point where you realize you could have made better decisions at the beginning.
+Don't be afraid to cut a foundational piece because you've spent time on it (Arduino vs ESP32)
+- Prototyping to ensure measurements are accurate is always going to be helpful when it comes time to print a final product
+- Goals for the project can change over time, but getting to the point of having a project in a functional state before you add on more bells and whistles feels great

 ## License